A Guide to Filing a Utility Patent Application

 Utility Patent Application Transmittal Form or Transmittal Letter

-A Utility Patent Application Transmittal Form (Form PTO/AIA/15) or a transmittal letter should be filed with every patent application to identify the items being filed (e.g., specification, claims, drawings, declaration, and information disclosure statement).
-The form identifies the applicant(s), the type of application, the title of the invention, the contents of the application, and any accompanying enclosures.
+A Utility Patent Application Transmittal Form (Form PTO/AIA/15) or a transmittal letter should be filed with every patent application to identify the items being filed (e.g., specification, drawings, declaration, and information disclosure statement).
+The form identifies the first named inventor, the type of application, the title of the invention, the contents of the application, and any accompanying enclosures.
 (Form PTO/SB/21 should be used for all correspondence after initial filing.)

 You can electronically submit the required filing, search, and examination fees using a credit card or electronic funds transfer.
-For example, when filing your patent application online via EFS-Web, it is better to pay these fees online when filing the application via EFS-Web rather than later, because any filing, search, or examination fee paid on a date later than the patent application filing date requires a late surcharge of $160 ($80 for small entity applicants and $40 for micro entity applicants).
-The late surcharge will also be owed if you file the required oath or declaration on a date later than the application filing date, so it is best to ensure that the required fees and the oath or declaration are included with the specification (including claims) and drawings filed via EFS-Web.
+For example, when filing your patent application online via Patent Center, it is better to pay these fees online rather than later, because any filing, search, or examination fee paid on a date later than the patent application filing date requires a late surcharge of $160 ($64 for small entity applicants and $32 for micro entity applicants).
+The late surcharge will also be owed if you file the required oath or declaration on a date later than the application filing date, so it is best to ensure that the required fees and the oath or declaration are included with the specification (including claims) and drawings filed via Patent Center.
 You can also file your nonprovisional utility application in paper by mail or by hand-delivery; however, this will cost you an additional non-electronic filing fee of $400 ($200 for small and micro entities) on top of the regular filing, search, and examination fees.
+You will also owe the additional fee set forth in 37 CFR § 1.16(u) referenced above for not filing the specification, claims, and abstract in DOCX format if your nonprovisional utility application is filed on or after April 3, 2023.
 If you file in paper anyway, the Fee Transmittal Form (Form PTO/SB/17) may be used to calculate the prescribed filing, examination, and search fees, any excess claim fees or application size fee, and indicate the method of payment (by check, money order, USPTO deposit account, or credit card).

 Fee Discounts Based on Establishment of Small or Micro Entity Status